DanielChronlund/DCToolbox/README.md

 <h2>Introduction</h2>

-This PowerShell module contains a collection of tools for work around Microsoft 365 security, Microsoft Graph, Azure AD management, Conditional Access, zero trust strategies, attack and defense scenarios, etc.
+This PowerShell module contains a collection of tools for Microsoft 365 security tasks, Microsoft Graph functions, Azure AD management, Conditional Access, zero trust strategies, attack and defense scenarios, etc.

-Feel free to use these tools in your own work.

 ---------------------------------------------------

 <h2>Get Started</h2>

-Install the module by running:
+First, install the module from the PowerShell Gallery by running:

 <b>Install-Module DCToolbox</b>

+If you already have it, update to the latestversion:

+<b>Update-Module DCToolbox</b>

+PowerShell Gallery package link: https://www.powershellgallery.com/packages/DCToolbox

 To get started, explore and copy script examples to your clipboard with: